Rakshanayak24/Finance-Data-Processing-and-Access-Control/README.md

 | View audit logs        | ❌     | ❌      | ✅    |
 | Edit own profile       | ✅     | ✅      | ✅    |

-Permissions are enforced via the `authorize(permission)` middleware which checks the `PERMISSIONS` map in `constants.js`.
-Adding a new role or changing a permission is a **single-line change** in one file — no `if (role === 'admin')` scattered across controllers.

-**Data scoping:** Admins see data for all users in dashboard queries.
-Analysts and Viewers see only their own records.
-This is enforced in `dashboardService.resolveUserScope()`.

-**Registration security:** Public registration always assigns `role = 'viewer'`, regardless of what is sent in the body.
-Only an authenticated admin can create accounts with elevated roles.
-This prevents privilege escalation via the API.
+**Registration security:** Public registration always assigns `role = 'viewer'` regardless of what is sent.
+Only an authenticated admin can create elevated roles — prevents privilege escalation.

 ---